In line with semantic and pride versioning, v2.0.0 of Gurp is ready to go.

 The examples you see in the documentation are part of Gurp’s codebase and they are also used in the DSL unit tests, the back-end unit tests, and Merp, Gurp’s functional test suite.
 This keeps everything super-tight and reliable, though can be a bit of a pain when one of the examples changes for a good reason.

+Next, the REPL.
 I love a REPL, so Gurp had to have one.
+It starts up a proper Gurp environment, with full access to the DSL.

 $ gurp repl